b3vet/nest-movies/README.md

 ## Decisions
 - sqlite is used as a database because it is easy to set up and use.
 More than enough for the business needs of this project.
+Also, it is a single file sqlite database, because that was enough for the requirements.
+No need to overengineer things, right?
 - Kysely is used to access the database because it provides a typesafe way to interact with the database.
 Also, I do not like opinionated ORMs and I want to be able design my own ORM-like structure if it comes to that point in the future and this is actually quite simple using query builders.
 - Fastify is used instead of express because who does not like faster response times?
 - Biome is used instead of eslint+prettier because it is a more modern and complete tool and works way faster.